prathamesh2525/voting_app/README.md

 # Voting Application

-This project is a web application for conducting elections where users can vote for a set of candidates.
+This project is a API for conducting elections where users can vote for a set of candidates.
 It includes user authentication, candidate management, and live vote count tracking.

 ## Features